 If you spend time each day using your business Facebook page, then you’ve probably noticed Facebook’s new page layout.
-If not, then you should know that Facebook Pages now has a new look that seems a bit more organized and structured for better future growth.
+If not, then you should know that Facebook Pages now have a new look that seems a bit more organized and structured for better future growth.

 While the new design feels a little cold and utilitarian, I’m sure that was completely on purpose.
-Since Facebook is pay to play for businesses, it makes total sense that they make the layout more practical.
+Since Facebook is pay-to-play for businesses, it makes total sense that they make the layout more practical.

 Our Facebook page header used to look like this:

 Notice the overlay of the profile picture and the tabs beneath the timeline header.
 At Market House, our personal touch provided a unique experience to desktop users by creating a seamless header and profile image.
 Oh well, guess we’ll just have to figure out a new trick!

 So what’s changed with Facebook’s new page layout?